For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Read More About Emma

 The Department of Criminology and Justice Studies offers a rich educational experience that emphasizes justice and criminological theory, in addition to translating concepts into practice.
-With three concentrations — Justice Studies, Justice Informatics and Criminal Justice — the Bachelor of Science in Criminology and Justice Studies degree provides students with foundational knowledge and tools of the discipline, while allowing them to specialize in different areas of interest within the discipline.
+Drexel’s Bachelor of Science in Criminology and Justice Studies degree is concentrated on Criminal Justice — our program provides students with foundational knowledge and hands-on experience across tools of the discipline, while allowing them to specialize in different areas of interest.

 Drexel Co-op for Criminology Majors